 - 1. Professionals may be concerned at the possibility of a child suffering significant harm as a result of having illness fabricated or induced by their carer.
-Possible concerns are: - discrepancies between reported and observed medical conditions, such as the incidence of fits - attendance at various hospitals, in different geographical areas - development of feeding/eating disorders, as a result of unpleasant feeding interactions - the child developing abnormal attitudes to their own health - non-organic failure to thrive a child does not put on weight and grow and there is no underlying medical cause - speech, language or motor developmental delays - dislike of close physical contact - · attachment disorders - low self esteem - poor quality or no relationships with peers because social interactions are restricted - poor attendance at school and under-achievement. - 2.
+Possible concerns are: - discrepancies between reported and observed medical conditions, such as the incidence of fits. - attendance at various hospitals, in different geographical areas - development of feeding/eating disorders, as a result of unpleasant feeding interactions - the child developing abnormal attitudes to their own health. - non-organic failure to thrive a child does not put on weight and grow and there is no underlying medical cause. - speech, language, or motor developmental delays - dislike of close physical contact - attachment disorders - low self esteem - poor quality or no relationships with peers because social interactions are restricted. - poor attendance at school and under-achievement. - 2.
 These cases are very complex and for a case to be considered as FFI is after careful and detailed review by a consultant paediatrician.
-Please see Pan-Sussex Child Protection Procedures for further information https://sussexchildprotection.procedures.org.uk/tkypss/children-in-specificcircumstances/fabricated-or-induced-illness-fii-and-perplexing-presentations-including-fii-by-carers

-3. Where any school or college has concerns in this area, they must speak with their school nurse in the first instance.
+Please see Pan-Sussex Child Protection Procedures for further information <a href="https://sussexchildprotection.procedures.org.uk/tkypss/children-in-specific-circumstances/fabricated-or-induced-illness-fii-and-perplexing-presentations-including-fii-by-careful set in the set of the set of - 3.
+Where any school or college has concerns in this area, they must speak with their school nurse in the first instance.